- News / Events

 One Australian experience I never get tired of is glimpsing Sydney Harbour on my plane’s descent into Sydney Airport.
 Once you’ve checked into your hotel, stretch your legs with a walk through Sydney’s Hyde Park and Botanical Gardens until you reach the waterfront.
 Here, you can follow the shoreline west to a late afternoon view of the famous sails of Sydney Opera House, with the Sydney Harbour Bridge looming just behind.
 Settle in for dinner at one of the many restaurants overlooking the harbour at Circular Quay, or in the nearby Wharf or Barangaroo districts.

-After a taster yesterday, embark on a tour of the historic Rocks district, the Sydney Opera House, or both, on a morning Sydney city tour.
+After a taster yesterday, embark on a tour of the historic Rocks district, the Sydney Opera House, or both on a morning Sydney city tour.
 This also takes you to Darling Harbour and famous Bondi Beach, along with some of the wealthy hotspots of waterside Sydney.
 With time and energy remaining, maybe take in one of the city’s world class museums such as the Australian Museum, or the Art Gallery of New South Wales.
 If you’d rather soak up the energy of a local neighbourhood, trek out to Newtown, the city’s eclectic Bohemian and student quarter for top notch Thai cuisine and all night entertainment.

 Devote at least one day to exploring Sydney on the water.
 Invest in a Hop on Hop off Harbour Explorer pass, which allows easy travel between Circular Quay, Darling Harbour, Watson’s Bay, Manly, and other memorable stops.
 Don’t dismiss Taronga Zoo either, where the giraffes enjoy a multi-million dollar view.
 If you fancy doing something just a bit special, consider a long lunch or dinner cruise, combining the beauty and guided commentary of the harbour with dining at some of Sydney’s most famous restaurants.

-With a fourth day in Sydney on your trip to Australia, either dig deeper, or spread your wings.
+With a fourth day in Sydney, either dig deeper, or spread your wings.
 You can explore some of the city’s more colourful neighbourhoods including Bondi (it’s more than just the beach), or give your taste buds a day out to remember on a Sydney culinary tour.
 Alternatively, take advantage of one of the city’s many day trips.
 The Blue Mountains is a classic day out in the Australian bush with highlights such as the Three Sisters, though wine lovers may prefer a day in the Hunter Valley.
 To immerse yourself in an experience unique to Sydney’s heritage, consider heading into Ku-ring-gai Chase National Park with an Aboriginal guide.
 You’ll learn about the indigenous and colonial history of the region, see its most beautiful natural sights, learn about important rock carvings in the park, and see some of the local wildlife.
 This trip even takes in some Aboriginal sites you can only see from the water, while teaching you some of the skills that have served the local indigenous people for generations.

 Sydney is Australia’s glamour city, packed with history and world class sights, so consider scheduling an extra day here or spend a night in the Hunter Valley or Blue Mountains.